Affiliate links on Android Authority may earn us a commission. Learn more.

 S.M.T.H., or Send Me To Heaven, is one of the most useless and potentially dangerous mobile games we’ve ever seen.
 The point is to throw your phone as high into the air as you can.
 Now, the game actually does work and you can measure your phone throwing strength.
 Actually, the game is pretty fun, we highly recommend it.
 Android Authority is not responsible for when you inevitably break your phone, though.
 Don’t ask us for replacements.

 See also: The most useful apps for Android

 Useless Button is one of many apps in this category.
 Some developers have a sense of humor and make applications that do nothing at all.
 Useless Button is a fairly standard example of this.
 You open the app, it has a red button, and pressing it does nothing.
 Enjoy.
 We’ve seen variants of this with blank screens when you open the app and some with decently designed buttons.
 However, my favorite isn’t on the Play Store anymore.
 It was an app that opened and then immediately self terminated.
 Beautiful.
 These useless apps are everywhere and they’re easy to find with a simple search.

 Does anyone remember Yo?
 If not, here’s a reminder.
 Yo is a messaging app where all you can say is Yo.
 It is left up to the person receiving the message to figure out what you actually meant.
 The developer had some fun ideas with this one initially but none of them ever really took off.
 What we’re left with is an app that was last updated in 2015 that just bounces Yos back and forth forever.
 When Google Allo came out and everyone proclaimed that it was a useless messaging app, it became clear that all of those people forgot about Yo.

 If we missed any of the most useless apps for Android, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+To see our list of best apps, click here.